animatlabs/animatlabs.github.io/_posts/2026-03-15-masstransit-workflowforge-saga.md

 ## This Is a Single-Service Demo

-Important: this demo runs in **one process** -- OrderService.
+Important: this demo runs in **one process** (OrderService).
 There are no separate Inventory, Payments, or Shipping services.

 The step-level events (ReserveStock, ChargePayment, CreateShipment) are published to the bus but **no consumers** handle them.
-They're fire-and-forget -- the workflow steps do the work directly and publish for visibility or future use.
+They're fire-and-forget; the workflow steps do the work directly and publish for visibility or future use.

 In a real system you'd add consumers in separate services.
 For this demo, the goal is to show the compensation pattern without the extra moving parts.

 ## Messages

-Contracts are simple records.
-No shared state, just events.
+Contracts are plain records.
+No shared state, only events.

 ```csharp
 namespace AnimatLabs.WorkflowForge.Workflows.Sample.OrderSaga.Contracts;